 Wheat is Pakistan's dietary staple.
 Pakistan has a variety of traditional flat breads, often prepared in a traditional clay oven called a tandoor.
 The tandoori style of cooking is common throughout rural and urban Pakistan.
 Wheat flour currently contributes 72 percent of Pakistan's daily caloric intake with per capita wheat consumption of around 124 kg per year, one of the highest in the world.
-MY 2016/17 consumption is forecast at 24.5 million metric tons, up slightly from the current marketing year.
+MY 2017/18 consumption is forecast at 24.5 million metric tons.
 As incomes increase and a stronger middle class emerges, consumers are gradually shifting towards more dairy, meat, and other higher-value food products in their diet.
 Over the long term, this shift to a more balanced diet has the potential to limit the pace of growth in wheat consumption.
 The government has decided to maintain the wheat support price at the current level.
 While Pakistan's wheat will continue to be significantly more expensive than in the international market, the decision to maintain the support price at the current level will provide some respite for consumers.
-During 2015, domestic wheat prices remained stable and price of the price wheat flour in December 2015 was almost the same as in December 2014.
+During 2016, domestic wheat prices remained stable and price of the price wheat flour in December 2016 was almost the same as in December 2015.
 Out of the total demand of 24.5 million metric tons, only three percent will be used in the feed industry, and the remaining 97 percent will be used for planting and human consumption.